rackerlabs/technical-blog/content/blog/2021/2021-01-14-the-magic-button-moving-away-from-excel-to-using-salesforce-on-smartphones/index.md

 iteration in a simple tool that most people are familiar with.

-With that said, using Excel (or a similar utility) is not a good strategy for long-term sustainment since it does not bring users into a real-time collaborative environment, allow you to tailor permissions and requirements for different departments, or automate any workflows.
-Lucky for your business, Salesforce.com has addressed all of these areas brilliantly.
+With that said, using Excel (or a similar utility) is not a good strategy for long-term sustainment.
+Why?
+It does not bring users into a real-time collaborative environment, allow you to tailor permissions and requirements for different departments, or automate any workflows.
+Lucky for your business, **Salesforce.com** has addressed all of these areas brilliantly.

 ### Step 2: Bake It In